lxc/incus/doc/authentication.md

 (authentication)=
 # Remote API authentication

-Remote communications with the LXD daemon happen using JSON over HTTPS.
+Remote communications with the Incus daemon happen using JSON over HTTPS.

-To be able to access the remote API, clients must authenticate with the LXD server.
+To be able to access the remote API, clients must authenticate with the Incus server.
 The following authentication methods are supported:

 - {ref}`authentication-tls-certs`